 - Adopting and implementing a Threshold – With change management risks assessment, it is often advisable to determine what your projects tolerance for risk is.
 For those who do not have an idea where to begin, a good place would be at the centre of your risk scale.
 After setting your risk threshold, the next step will be to compare your obtained results against it, this will shed more light on how to proceed.
 If a greater number exceeds your set threshold, then more considerations and subsequent adjustments to your plan should be in order.

 - Planning a Response – This is where you think about steps to take in order to lessen the impact of the risk or eliminate it completely.
-This includes tools that will be used to remedy any unwanted outcome.
+This includes agile sofware that will be used to remedy any unwanted outcome.
 Think about how your team will respond in the event that the risk is on a high side.
 Will they find a way to work around it, or will it require a rethink of the entire project endeavour?

 - Implement Your Strategy and Monitor – Sinnaps offers certain very relevant tools that come in handy when it comes to monitoring a project: Easy-to-use Gantt charts, status reports and dashboards all goes to help you create a risk log that will provide complete information at a glance on all potential risk factors as well as their current status.

 Create Simulations in Test Mode with Sinnaps and Manage your Project Risks: